Cappu123/alx-backend/0x01-caching/README.md

 ```
 ### 4. MRU Caching

-Create a class `MRUCache` that inherits from `BaseCaching` and is a caching system:
+[4-mru_cache.py](https://github.com/Cappu123/alx-backend/blob/master/0x01-caching/4-mru_cache.py) Contains a class `MRUCache` that inherits from `BaseCaching` and is a caching system:

 * You must use `self.cache_data` - dictionary from the parent class `BaseCaching`
 * You can overload `def __init__(self):` but don’t forget to call the parent init: `super().__init__()`